francosparn/drf_courses_api/README.md

 # Course REST API

-Course REST API built on the Django REST Framework.
+Course **REST API** built on the **Django REST Framework**.

+**Some features of the project**:

+- Creation of users by token.
+- Create, edit and delete courses, students and teachers.
+- Pagination of courses, students and teachers.
+- Search filters for courses, students and teachers.
+- Custom permissions.

+And some more features.

 ## Project run